KiCad Tutorial 2/5 – Drawing Schematics on KiCad

 To start, Launch KiCad.
 The window which opens should be similar to the one in the image below.
 Click on the new project icon or click on File > New > Project

 It should open the Create New Project dialog box where you can enter the project name and any other desired information.
 Enter the necessary details and hit save.
 We are going to call the project 7segementDriver.
 Feel free to call it anything else.

 With this done, your KiCad Screen should now look like the image below with the schematics and PCB Layout files created.

 Double click on the Schematics file (with .sch extension) in the Kicad project window or click the schematics icon (highlighted in red above) to launch EEschema.
 It should open as shown in the image below.
-The areas enclosed inside the red double column is called as schematic sheet and the white area inside it where we will draw our schematic is called as canvas.
+The areas enclosed inside the red double-column are called a schematic sheet and the white area inside it where we will draw our schematic is called a canvas.

 This will create a dialogue box for you to enter the information about the project, from page settings to project name, project version, and information about the company.
 Fill in the name of the project and the rest as you desire.
 Then click the save button.
 Assuming we were creating child sheets, you can check the “export to other sheets” checkbox so the information you fill is applied to other sheets automatically.